-The Ally Network is a group of staff and students who are allies to the lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQA+) community at Monash.
+The Ally Network supports staff and students at Monash who are lesbian, gay, bisexual, transgender and gender diverse, intersex, queer and questioning, asexual and aromantic, plus other related identities (LGBTIQA+).
 Allies take a proactive stance against discrimination based on sexual orientation, gender identity and intersex status.
 They help cultivate an inclusive culture on campus.

 Become an Ally at Monash